kbarlow/bridge/README.md

 # 🌉 Bridge DSL

-Bridge is a simple, human-readable language designed to express business logic and data questions — without writing SQL (or other languages).
+Bridge is a simple, human-readable language designed to express business logic and data questions — without writing SQL.
 It's an abstraction layer that translates intent into structured queries using a configurable domain vocabulary.

 ---